nihilux-org/roon-web-stack/README.md

 The Actions bar includes a `Random` button that lets you pick a random album with include/exclude filters and live genre counts.

 - Tri‑state selection: tap once to `Include`, twice to `Exclude`, third time to clear.
 You can select multiple includes and/or excludes.
+- Presets: save your current include/exclude selection as a named preset, recall it with one click, or delete it.
+Presets are stored locally in the browser.
 - Zero‑count genres are disabled to avoid useless selections.
 A→Z and `Most albums` sorting is available; your sort preference persists.
 - Backend logic:
   - Builds a union of albums across all included genres, then subtracts albums from excluded genres, and picks randomly.
 Albums tagged into multiple included genres remain eligible (union, not unique per genre).